smartcontractkit/chainlink-solana/docs/data-feeds-cache/README.md

     pub owner: Pubkey,
     pub proposed_owner: Pubkey,
     pub feed_admins: AdminList,
-    pub legacy_writer_nonce: u8, // pda writing to the legacy feeds pub _padding: [u8; 7],
+    pub legacy_writer_bump: u8, // pda writing to the legacy feeds pub _padding: [u8; 7],
 }
 ```

 * The feed admins list is also a fixed size arrayvec.
-* The legacy writer nonce is the bump of the PDA that is responsible for signing the `invoke_signed` CPI to the legacy store for writing legacy feeds.
+* The legacy writer bump is the bump of the PDA that is responsible for signing the `invoke_signed` CPI to the legacy store for writing legacy feeds.
 * The padding is for byte alignment.